 3. Meditation or Prayer

-If you’re religious or spiritual, meditation and prayer can be a very powerful tool.
-When things just aren’t looking like they’re going to work out, it’s important to rely on your beliefs and have faith that things will work out.
-Even if they don’t, it will save you from a lot of stress and anxiety about the unknown.
+If you’re religious or spiritual, meditation and prayer can be very powerful tools.
+When things just aren’t looking like they’re going to work out, it’s important to rely on your beliefs and have faith that you’ll find a way.
+Even if you don’t, it will save you from a lot of stress and anxiety about the unknown.